England Enters Lockdown That Could Run Until March - UrduPoint

 Britain's biggest retailer Tesco has offered assistance that could include refrigerated lorries to distribute the Oxford/AstraZeneca vaccine, which can be kept at normal fridge temperatures.

-- business bail out- Finance minister Rishi Sunak on Tuesday announced 4.6 billion ($6.3 billion, 5.1 billion Euros) in extra funding for hard-hit retail, hospitality and leisure businesses which have been forced to close again.
+- business bail out- Finance minister Rishi Sunak announced £4.6 billion ($6.3 billion, 5.1 billion Euros) in extra funding for hard-hit retail, hospitality and leisure businesses which have been forced to close again.

-Schoolchildren will not sit crucial end-of-year exams needed to enter higher education as usual, Gove said, promising as-yet unspecified "alternative arrangements".
+Schoolchildren will not sit crucial end-of-year exams needed to enter higher education as usual, Cabinet Office minister Michael Gove said, promising as-yet unspecified "alternative arrangements".

 He also said the UK could impose new restrictions on international travel.

-Prime Minister Boris Johnson has been widely criticised for hesitating too long about the measures, particularly school closures.
+Johnson has been widely criticised for hesitating too long before imposing the new measures, particularly school closures.

 "I think the inability of the government to act decisively and to convey clear messages and have a clear strategy has been an enormous disappointment to teachers," Jerry Glazier, spokesman of the National Education Union for teachers.